sam-morin/nottbox/README.md

 BUT if you don't have the money or time to deal with this (or purchase a new beefier device) Nottbox could help you.

+Nottbox was intended for Unifi devices but Nottbox should work on most linux operating systems.

 ## Deployment